tsivarani/Sivarani-Thirupathi/README.md

 Hi I am Sivarani, an astronomer interested in stellar abundances of old metal poor stars.
-I also work with teams that build astronomical insruments.
+I also work with teams that build astronomical instruments.

 <!---
 tsivarani/tsivarani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.